RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/ps3/racing/Gran Turismo 5.ps3
 ```

-For all intents and purposes the `Gran Turismo 5.ps3` directory will now be considered a file within ES-DE, i.e. all file metadata fields can be used and the directory can be part of both automatic and custom collections.

-The only exception is that the _Delete_ button in the metadata editor will be disabled for these special types of entries as ES-DE does not support deletion of directories for safety reasons.

-When setting up a directory like this, make sure to not name any files or folders inside the base directory using the same extension as that will force the base directory to be processed normally, breaking the functionality.
+Also in this case the directory will be displayed as a regular game file inside ES-DE and when launching the game the directory is passed as the game ROM argument to RPCS3.

 ### Special game installation considerations